Jess2Jes/Data-Science-Project/README.md

 └── helpers/
     ├── __init__.py
     ├── addData.py              # Handles logic for adding new tasks
-    ├── dataFilters.py          # Functions for filtering, sorting, and displaying tasks ├── searchUpdateTask.py     # Manages searching and updating existing tasks
-    ├── deleteTask.py           # Logic for deleting tasks
-    ├── sortTask.py             # Core sorting logic for tasks
-    └── reportStats.py          # Generates and prints task statistics
+    ├── changeData.py           # Functions for updating, deleting, and marking tasks as complete ├── dataFilters.py          # Functions for filtering tasks and displaying the data table ├── reports.py              # Generates and prints the statistical report ├── search.py               # Implements the task search functionality └── sorter.py               # Contains all functions for advanced task sorting
 ```
-*Note: The original file names like `Program Pencarian & Perubahan Data.py` have been renamed to `searchUpdateTask.py` in this structure for standard Python naming conventions.*

 ## 🚀 Getting Started